ramgoenka/STAT432-Final-Project/README.md

 # STAT432-Final-Project
 STAT 432 Final Project code at UIUC.
+Please check the folder that is on this repo.